LoneCodeTinker/order-list-app/README.md

 ## Ubuntu Server Deployment (as root)

-The following steps automate the setup of the Order List App on a fresh Ubuntu server, including nginx reverse proxy, SSL certificates, Python venv, and app deployment.
+The following steps automate the setup of the Order List App on a fresh Ubuntu server, including nginx reverse proxy, SSL certificates, Python venv, mDNS/Avahi for .local hostname, and app deployment.
 Run these as root or with sudo:

 1. **Edit the `.env` file** to set your server names, hostnames, local IP, backend and frontend ports, and other config variables.
 Example:
    ```ini